Keyboard shortcuts

 Example:

-RUST_LOG=debug radar-agent
+RUST_LOG=debug radar-collector

 Exit Codes